ginosega/fishing/pwa/gear-content/setup-spincasting.md

     Press the button and turn the handle while watching them.
 They should retract and pop back out smoothly.

     If they are sticky:
   - wipe around them with a Q-tip
   - add one tiny drop of reel oil to the moving area
-- work the button and handle several times wipe off excess oil
+  - work the button and handle several times
+  - wipe off excess oil

     Do not flood the reel with oil.

-**5. Oil the center shaft**
+5. **Oil the center shaft**
 Put one small drop of reel oil on the center shaft where the spool rides, then turn the handle a few times.
 Again, wipe excess.
 Too much oil attracts dirt.

-**6. Oil the handle knobs*"
+6. *$Oil the handle knobs**
 If the handle feels squeaky or stiff, add a tiny drop of oil where the knobs spin.
 Work them back and forth.

-**7. Check the drag**
+7. **Check the drag**
 Tighten and loosen the drag knob to make sure it moves smoothly.
 Pull line off the spool after you restring it.
 The drag should slip smoothly, not jerk.

     If the drag is very sticky, that may require opening the reel farther, but for casual trout fishing, I would first clean, reline, and test it.

-**8. Optional: open the side cover**
+8. **Optional: open the side cover**
 Only do this if you are comfortable, and do it over a tray so parts do not disappear.

     If you open the gear side and see old dried grease, wipe away the excess and apply a very small amount of reel grease to the gear teeth.
 Do not pack the reel full of grease.

     For this reel, I’d keep it simple unless it feels rough or makes grinding noises.

 ## Re-spool it correctly
 Use 6 lb mono.